elliotroutier/elliot_portfolio/_projects/product-deisgn/index.md

 description:  This project was part of the Design, Materials, and Manufacturing module.
 It involved creating a mechanical product to support older users with mobility challenges, no electronics or digital systems allowed.
 skills:
   - CAD
-  - Material & Manufacturing Process Selection
+  - Materials & Manufacturing Process Selection
   - Fatigue and Failure Analysis
+  - Iteration
-  - Rapid Iteration and Prototyping
+  - Prototyping
   - Sketching
-  - Communication through technical drawings

 main-image: /product_design.png
 ---